sagemathinc/cocalc-howto/ollama.md

 ## Create a Compute Server with a sufficiently large GPU

 You can [browse a large number of models](https://ollama.ai/library).
 Once you have a sense of what you want to run, create a compute server with a GPU that has enough RAM.
-You typically want the instance and the GPU itself to have at least the following amount of RAM:
+You typically want the instance and the GPU itself to have at least the following amount of RAM.
+Also, see the guidelines regarding disk space below.

 - 3b models \- anything
 - 7b models require about 8GB of RAM